Day 1 – August 4th – After traveling 350+ miles to the NE corner of

 We continued to travel south past the historic radio tower on Washington Island, then across

-The goal for the day was the Siskiwit Bay Campground at the SW corner of
+The goal for the day was the Siskiwit Bay Campground at the SW corner of any boaters on

 Day 2 - Aug 5th – Lynn and I paddled the kayak and canoe across the bay to search for the location of a town that existed there over prior to 1900.
 We may have discovered some pilings along the shoreline, but it was difficult to be certain.
 After lunch we hiked a couple of miles down the